 The group then collectively considers the individual conclusions, decisions and recommended actions suggested by participants.
 Special team interaction techniques are used by the facilitator to achieve consensus by the group on the best individual decisions or combinations of decisions that can be made at critical points in the simulation.
 Decision options are considered by the group from both a scientific, i.e., quantitative perspective, and a political process, i.e., qualitative perspective.
-Both individual decisions and the group's rationale for selecting "best" decisions or combinations of decisions, i.e., a solution set, are catalogued and archived in the computer knowledgebase.
+Both individual decisions of decisions and the group's rationale for selecting "best" decisions or combinations of decisions are compared and archived in the computer knowledgebase.
 Group decisions are compared and contrasted against the multidisciplinary "red team" inputs of the experts gathered before the immersion to include the means, methods and consequences of successful terrorist IED attacks using archival information in the knowledgebase.